WestJet Encore: Cabins and services

-As well as economy class seating, WestJet Encore aircraft has a designated Premium section.
+WestJet Encore aircraft has a designated premium economy section in addition to economy class seating called Premium.
 Unlike the Premium section on the mainline carrier, WestJet, it does not have increased legroom.
 The Premium section on WestJet Encore has seating in the forward part of the cabin and does not have change fees when changing flights ticketed.
-The majority of WestJet Encore flights do not use jet bridges and are instead ground loaded, meaning the passengers exit the terminal onto the apron before stepping on to the aircraft.
 WestJet Encore aircraft do not have drop down oxygen masks, which are not required by regulations due to the aircraft's certification to operate up to 25,000 feet in altitude.
-Food is available for purchase.
+To prevent freezing of water lines during overnight stays at airports with cold weather, the airline rendered the water flow to the lavatory basins inoperative in 2013.

-WestJet Encore does not operate airport lounges but has arrangements with private, non-airline affiliated airport lounges where WestJet Encore passengers are extended a discount for pay-for-visit use.
+WestJet Encore does not operate airport lounges.
+Westjet Encore has arrangements with private, non-airline affiliated airport lounges where WestJet Encore passengers are extended a discount for pay-for-visit use.

 Marketing

 WestJet Encore participates in WestJet Rewards, a frequent flyer program and loyalty scheme originally started by WestJet.
-Westjet Points, formerly Westjet Dollars, are earned by participants and can be redeemed as full or partial payment of future airfare.
-Participants earn 1% of their airfare in WestJet Dollars.
-Elite level participants, who spend $3000 or more per year in WestJet airfare are classified as Silver, Gold, or Platinum and earn 3, 5, or 8 WestJet Dollars per dollar spent.
-WestJet also participates in WestJet Rewards as does Air France (2017–present), KLM (2017–present), Delta Airlines (2014–present), and Qantas (2016–present).
+WestJet Rewards participants also include Air France (2017–present), KLM (2017–present), Delta Air Lines (2014–present), and Qantas (2016–present), as well as other partners, such as certain car rental companies and hotels.
 WestJet Dollars earned as a base amount do not expire but bonus amounts have an expiry date.
 Passengers flying on WestJet Encore may alternatively receive credit in Air France/KLM Flying Blue, Delta Skymiles, or Qantas Frequent Flyer.